What to Pack for Horse Camp: The Ultimate Parent Checklist

 • ASTM/SEI approved horseback riding helmet (no bicycle helmets)

-• Riding boots with a smooth sole and a defined heel (no waffle soles or tall rubber boots)
+• Riding boots with a smooth sole and a defined heel (no waffle soles or tall rubber boots) Any kind of boot with at least a 1-inch heel will be doable.

-• Long pants for riding: jeans, breeches, or jodhpurs
+• Long pants for riding: jeans, breeches, or jodhpurs (as long as they have as stretch to them)

 Everyday Essentials